Holic75/Baldurs-gate-dnd-3.5/README.md

 ### FIGHTER/DRUID
 CLASS FEATURES:
 – May wear helmets.
-– May wear light and medium armor and use any weapon and shield (excluding large shield).
+– May wear any armor a druid can and use any weapon and shield (excluding large shield).
 – Can cast two spell per day less than trueclass druid.
 – Gets one bonus combat feat at every 4th level up to level 20.
 – May spontaneously convert memorized spells to summoning ones.